 - You might need to access your policy’s cash value through loans or withdrawals to meet wealth transfer or retirement planning needs.

 - You have advanced planning needs like business continuation or key person protection.

 How much life insurance do I need?

 Everyone’s insurance needs are different and determining your exact insurance needs takes a little numbers crunching.
-Quotacy has a Needs Analysis Tool that can do the calculations for you.
-You just need to answer these three questions:
+Quotacy has a life insurance needs calculator that can do the calculations for you.

 How much will life insurance cost me?